Information for parents/guardians

 If your baby shows any continuing signs of being unwell, or if the blood tests show infection further investigations may include:

-If these tests are needed a doctor or nurse practitioner will speak to you.
+If these tests are needed a doctor or ANNP will speak to you and explain how the tests are done and why they are needed.

 What are the risks and possible complications?